devadathanmb/ktu-bot/README.md

 - NOTE :
   1. If you don't want or don't want to work on the `notification` feature and don't want to setup the database, then just comment out the corresponding calls in `app.ts` and skip the **firebase** configuration part below.
-  2. The bot makes use of [bull queue](https://github.com/OptimalBits/bull), a redis based nodejs queue, for the live notifications feature.
+  2. The bot makes use of [BullMQ](https://github.com/taskforcesh/bullmq), a redis based nodejs queue, for the live notifications feature.
 Thus, it requires you to have a redis db instance running.
 The docker compose method below already does that for you.

 ### Running Locally (Without Docker - Not preferred)